-Members of the alliance are using zigbee standards to deliver innovative solutions for utilities both inside and outside the home.
+Members of the Alliance are using Zigbee standards to deliver innovative solutions for utilities both inside and outside the home.

 Alliance membership contains an impressive collection of the world’s leading smart metering and smart grid solution experts, along with the leading silicon and communication protocol specialists.
 This enables us to deliver standards well suited to the needs of the utility industry and the consumers they serve.

-zigbee Smart Energy is the world’s leading standard for interoperable products that monitor, control, inform, and automate the delivery and use of energy and water.
+Zigbee Smart Energy is the world’s leading standard for interoperable products that monitor, control, inform, and automate the delivery and use of energy and water.
 It is used to deliver innovative solutions for smart meters and the home area network (HAN) that allow consumers to know and control their energy use by connecting them to the smart grid and helps create greener homes by giving consumers the information and automation needed to easily reduce their consumption and save money.

-Recently, the zigbee alliance announced that its members are working to create a standard for Neighborhood Area Network (NAN), the utility last mile that connects devices outside the home such as smart meters, distribution automation devices and data aggregators.
+Recently, the Zigbee Alliance announced that its members are working to create a standard for Neighborhood Area Network (NAN), the utility last mile that connects devices outside the home such as smart meters, distribution automation devices and data aggregators.

 The work is based on market requirements from utilities and the need for standards-based interoperable NANs.
-Open global standards provide utilities with wider choice of product features, increased price competition, reduced supply risk and flexibility in selecting vendors all while assuring that products will interoperate seamlessly.
+Open global standards provide utilities with a wider choice of product features, increased price competition, reduced supply risk and flexibility in selecting vendors all while assuring that products will interoperate seamlessly.
 Currently, only 3% of NAN communications is standards based.
 Pike Research estimates that by 2015, 70% will be standards-based and 85% will be standards-based by 2020.

-The NAN standard will defined for Layers 1 through 4 of the ISO OSI communication stack.
+The NAN standard will define for Layers 1 through 4 of the ISO OSI communication stack.
 This provides a harmonized transport network supporting different IP-based applications and will create an interoperable standard by defining optional features of other standards including IEEE 802.15.4g and IETF transport protocols such as RPL, UDP and TCP.

-The zigbee alliance is well positioned to create a market relevant NAN standard. alliance membership represents a broad ecosystem of manufacturers from radio to meter device manufacturers and alliance members are recognized experts in smart meter and smart grid with experience creating standards that are well accepted by utilities. zigbee Certified is a mature testing and certification program that ensures products built using zigbee standards function as expected and products from different manufacturers interoperate with each other to help guarantee seamless interoperability in the NAN.
+The Zigbee Alliance is well positioned to create a market relevant NAN standard.
+Alliance membership represents a broad ecosystem of manufacturers from radio to meter device manufacturers and Alliance members are recognized experts in smart meter and smart grid with experience creating standards that are well accepted by utilities.
+Zigbee Certified is a mature testing and certification program that ensures products built using Zigbee standards function as expected and products from different manufacturers interoperate with each other to help guarantee seamless interoperability in the NAN.

-Details of this ongoing work are available to members of the zigbee alliance.
-If you are interested in participating in this important standards development activity, please join the alliance today.
+Details of this ongoing work are available to members of the Zigbee Alliance.
+If you are interested in participating in this important standards development activity, please join the Alliance today.

-|The zigbee alliance is the foundation and future of the IoT.
+|The Zigbee Alliance is the foundation and future of the IoT.
 Established in 2002, our wide-ranging global membership collaborates to create and evolve universal open standards for the products transforming the way we live, work, and play.
 With our members’ deep and diverse expertise, robust certification programs, and a full suite of open IoT solutions, we are leading the movement toward a more intuitive, imaginative, and useful world.|